 Flying so high

 On wings of pure light.

-See also Jayn’s celebration of pottery-making sounds in Chapter 27 as well as of her house in Chapter 33.
+See also Jayn’s celebration of her house in Chapter 31 (“Solid Geometry”) and of pottery-making-acoustics in Chapter 33 (“Sounds”).
 For her autobiographical-educational-ceramic journey, see “Getting Grounded,” in Floyd Folks: Collective Wisdom from a (One Stoplight) Mountain Community, arranged by Tommy Bailey.
 Willis, VA: Free Range Press, 2015.